 The content, assignments, projects and assessments in CAPP courses* are identical to those taught on the UW Oshkosh campus.
 As a CAPP student, you will work toward the same outcomes as on-campus students.
 Those who successfully complete courses offered through CAPP earn UW Oshkosh credit, verified by an official transcript.

-The UW Oshkosh CAP Program is nationally accredited through NACEP.
+The UW Oshkosh CAP Program is nationally accredited through NACEP, and is currently the only NACEP accredited program in the state of Wisconsin.
 Read more

 *If your high school does not offer a course you would like to take, be sure to talk to your guidance counselor and request it or contact us to see if your school could offer it or if the course is currently offered online.